Brexit and beneficiaries – selling an estate

 The current buyer/seller ‘wait and see’ approach has become popular and will probably remain with us until we know how Brexit will pan out.
 Executors don’t always have this luxury.
 Until sold, the estate funds remain trapped in bricks and mortar.
 Executors are often trapped between the rock and a hard place of being under an obligation to obtain the best price possible for the beneficiaries and the estate, and ongoing costs of maintaining an empty property, such as insurance.

-We cannot predict what will happen between now and 31st October 2019, it is difficult enough to know what the result of the EU election will be.
+We cannot predict what will happen between now and 31st October 2019.
 We can however guide you through this minefield.

 Our expert solicitors in our conveyancing and estate teams work collaboratively to ensure that the sale transaction moves as swiftly and smoothly as possible.
 We work with a number of well established and respected estate agents, who can assist you from initial marketing all the way through to a successful sale and distribution to beneficiaries.